virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

 o ls [-lRs] <dir-path>

   Show the contents of the directory at <dir-path>.
 NOTE:
-  <dir-path> must refer to a directory and no other file system
+  <dir-path> must refer to a directory and no other filesystem
   object.

   Options: